 A minivan to Nong Khiaw can be booked for you through your hostel or accommodation.
 You can take it directly from Luang Prabang to the small but beautiful riverside town of Nong Khiaw.
-The journey will take just 3 hours but brace yourself for a bumpy ride, generally there is a lot of construction, pot holes along the way and road conditions overall in Laos aren’t the finest.
-From the bus station in Nong Khiaw, it is a mere 3 minute walk to the Mandala Ou resort where the retreat takes place.
+The journey will take just 3 hours but brace yourself for a bumpy ride, generally, there is a lot of construction, potholes and road conditions overall in Laos aren’t the finest.
+From the bus station in Nong Khiaw, it is a mere 3-minute walk to the Mandala Ou resort where the retreat takes place.

 Cost and what is included?